Why we love them

 How to make them

-- Make the dough: Simply mix together the dough ingredients in a large bowl (photo 1) then knead until smooth (photo 2).
+- Make the cinnamon roll dough: Simply mix together the dough ingredients in a large bowl (photo 1) then knead until smooth (photo 2).
 Cover and let it rise until double the size (photo 3).

 - Make the jam: While the dough is rising, make the jam by combining most of the ingredients in a saucepan (photo 4) and cook until you see the blueberries release their juice.
 Thicken it up with a little cornflour until you have a thick, spreadable jam (photo 5).